Government Benefits for Disabled Adult Children

 SSI and Medicaid Appeals

-Has the Social Security Administration refused to pay SSI for your child?
+Has the Social Security Administration refused to pay SSI for your adult child?
 Has your child lost Medicaid?
-Call Hanlon Niemann & Wright to fight to restore your child’s eligibility for the benefit programs you paid into.
-Call Fredrick P. Niemann, Esq. to schedule a consultation to fight for the benefits your disabled adult child is entitled to.
-He can be reached toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
+Call Hanlon Niemann & Wright and fight to restore your child’s eligibility for the benefit programs you paid into.
+Call Fredrick P. Niemann, Esq. to schedule a consultation.
+He can be reached toll-free at (855) 376-5291 or email him at email@example.com.
+Our offices are conveniently located on Route 9 North in Freehold Township, NJ.